-Mane Hair Loss fibres must be applied when the hair is clean, conditioned and dry.
+Mane Hair Thickening fibres must be applied when the hair is clean, conditioned and dry.
 It is important to condition the hair as this helps the natural adherence of the fibres to the hair.
 The fibres should be sprinkled generously over the area to be treated and then the hair gently patted with your hands to help the fibres to settle in place.
 After applying your hair will look fuller and give you that extra confidence.
 Your previous concerns about your thinning hair will disappear.

 How often should I wash my hair?

 For best results you should shampoo your hair daily to increase the effectiveness of the product and maintain hygiene levels.